Quantum Signal Processing for simulating cold plasma waves: Block-encoding of the wave Hamiltonian

 \subsection{Block-encoding operator}

 Now, when we have introduced all necessary ancillae and know how they store the structure of $\mathcal{H}$, we can represent the block-encoding as a product of several operators:

 where every operator is responsible for a particular part of the block-encoding procedure.
 The oracle $O_F$ (Table~\ref{table:of}, Figs.~\ref{fig:of-general}-\ref{fig:of-components} and Fig.~\ref{fig:block-jq}) defines the location of nonzero elements for a given variable index stored in $\ket{d}$ and for a local row index saved in $\ket{j}$.
 This oracle writes the column indices of sub-blocks with nonzero elements into the register $\ket{a_d}$ and local relative positions of these nonzero elements into the register $\ket{a_j}$.
 To construct the quantum circuit of the oracle $O_F$, we consider it as a sequence of sub-circuits for different variables (Fig.~\ref{fig:of-general}).
 Every sub-circuit corresponds to one block from Table~\ref{table:of}.
 If one assumes that multi-controlled gates are physically realizable, then the depth of the $O_F$ circuit does not change with the system size $N_x$.
 However, whether it will be possible to efficiently connect non-neighboring qubits in future quantum computers is yet to be seen.

-According to Eq.~\ref{eq:H}, several rows of the Hamiltonian have only zero elements.
-In this case, to simplify the construction of the oracle $O_F$, we output the column index equal to the row index, as one can see, for instance, for the input $\ket{101}_d\ket{j\neq j_Q}_j$ (in the block $Q$) in Table~\ref{table:of}.
-The presence of these diagonal elements does not affect the action of the oracles $O_{\sqrt{H}}$ and $O_S$.
+Transpiling the multi-controlled gates into one-qubit and two-qubit gates using a non-optimized algorithm makes the circuit depth grow exponentially with the number of qubits.
+However, as shown in Ref.~\onlinecite{Barenco95}, by using a sufficient number of ancillae one can decompose an arbitrary $n_q$-controlled unitary matrix into $\oO(n_q^2)$ elementary gates.
+For instance, a $n_q$-controlled Pauli $X$ gate can be transpiled into $4(n_q - 2)$ $2$-controlled $X$ gates (so-called Toffoli gates) by adding $n_q - 2$ ancilla qubits.

 The oracle $O_{\sqrt{H}}$ (Table~\ref{table:oh}, Fig.~\ref{fig:oh}) reads the row and column indices and provides the square root of the absolute value of the corresponding nonzero element.
 It acts on the ancilla $\ket{a_1}$ or ancilla $\ket{a_2}$.
 The oracle $O_{S,a_1}$ (Table~\ref{table:os}, Fig.~\ref{fig:os}) describes whether an element is imaginary or real, as well as whether it is positive or negative.